 Further, you can convert from M. Tech. to Ph.D programme in IISc at the end of first, second, or third term.
 The requirement is a high CGPA followed by an evaluation.

 Please send an email to: email@example.com and we will promptly reply you.
-We will soon create a discussion forum on the EECS website and you will be able to interact with us on the same.

 No it is not, but we hope you will strive to make an impact in the field.

 In the first year, the programme is course intensive.
 But every M.Tech.
 (AI) student gets an opportunity to do one year of research in association with a faculty supervisor.
 At the end, the expectation is a software product or a patent or a paper or a combination of the above.
-The student writes a detailed project report (almost a thesis).
+The student writes a detailed project report.
 The M.Tech.
 (Research) also has course work, but the student may get to start on research a little earlier, which may culminate in a thesis.

 The course curriculum involves training in foundations and some applications.
 You then work with a faculty member in an area of mutual interest.
 There will be opportunity to pursue inter-disciplinary applications.
 See some bioinformatics in a course on Data Analytics (google “Data Analytics IISc” and look at colour blindness, retinoblastoma, population history of India modules).
 There are several faculties working on biological and clinical applications of ML and AI.